rita-barbosa/LAPR2-2223/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

-_The supportability requirements gathers several characteristics, such as: testability, adaptability, maintainability, compatibility, configurability, installability, scalability and more._
+_The supportability requirements gathers several characteristics, such as: testability, adaptability, maintainability, compatibility, configurability, instability, scalability and more._

 * Testability
     * "The development team must implement unit tests for all methods, except for methods that implement Input/Output operations"